Pranav-coder-yes/amfoss-tasks/task-7/README.md

 # Task-7 ---- Weather Guardian
 ---

-It is a simple chrome extension used for finding out the weather of perticular place using the weather API.
+It is a simple chrome extension used for finding out the weather of particular place using the weather API.

 ---
 # How to make it work